Skip to main content

 • Opens Google Maps with the route from their current location

 You can also download the web itinerary as a PDF by clicking the “Get as PDF” button .
+PDFs always use a Flow-style layout regardless of the layout selected in the Journey Designer.

 What’s Next?